romoney5/SRB2-edit/README.md

 If you want to use code from my repo, please contact me beforehand. (because most of it isnt mine Lul!!!)

 # Installation:
 You can compile the source code normally (see "Compiling") and put the binary in your SRB2 directory.
-No additional assets required, it works right out the bag!
+No additional assets required, it works right out the box!

 # Changes
 - Toggable mobj pitch/roll functional (3d rotation for models on slopes, like DRRR).
 Option located in Video Settings -> Level -> "Pitch/Roll Rotation"